-The Company has elected to not recognised right-of-use assets and lease liabilities for short-term leases that have lease terms of 12 months or less and leases of low value leases.
-Lease payments relating to these leases are expensed to profit or loss on a straight-line basis over the lease term.
+The Company has elected not to recognised right-of-use assets and lease liabilities for short-term leases that have lease terms of 12 months or less and leases of low value leases.
+Lease payments relating to these leases are expensed to the statement of comprehensive income on a straight-line basis over the lease term.